UniversalDependencies/docs/_ja/pos/CCONJ.md

 ---
 layout: postag
 title: 'CCONJ'
-redirect_from: "ja/pos/CONJ.html"
 shortdef: 'coordinating conjunction'
-udver '2'
+udver: '2'
 ---

 ### Definition

 `CCONJ` in Japanese is tagged for `conjunction` / 接続詞 in UniDic to represent coordination.

 ### Examples